nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 followed by the import of Person2 throwing a DuplicatePersonError, resulting in the command throwing a failure message and Person4 not being imported but the system now has `[Person1, Person2, Person3]`.

-However, if the user wishes to "force import", a `f/` parameter is provided.
+However, if the user wishes to "force import", a `-f` parameter is provided.
 This imports for each `Person` if the Person does not already exist, and ignores those that do.
 This allows the previous situation to complete with ` [Person1, Person2, Person3, Person4]` in the system.